microsoft/vscode-docs/release-notes/latest.md

 ### Links when previewing html

 When previewing html files with the `vscode.previewHtml` commands links are not interpreted in the context of VS Code.
 That is file-links are resolved within the editor, web-links with the default browser.
 Also commands are supported using the `command`-scheme.
-For instance, `command:vscode.previewHtml?["file:///some/file.html"]` tells the editor to run the command `vscode.previewHtml` using arguments that are JSON-encoded as query
+For instance, `'command:vscode.previewHtml?' + JSON.stringify("file:///some/file.html")` tells the editor to run the command `vscode.previewHtml` using arguments  from the query.
+Note that url-encoding applies.

 ## Debug Adapter Development